OlegVolgin/OSD-XMB/README.md

 		- Playstation 2: A Neutrino folder that lists all your games on your DVD or CD folders on your USB Drive.

-- Launch PS2 games from USB Drive:
+- **Launch PS2 games from USB Drive**:
-	The App will automatically list all ISO format games that are either on a DVD or CD folder in the root of your USB Drive on the "Playstation 2" folder.
+    - The App will automatically list all ISO format games that are either on a DVD or CD folder in the root of your USB Drive on the "Playstation 2" folder.
 You can customize your preferred settings for your games if you open the "Option" menu while highlighting the game